scottjehl/picturefill/README.md

 A Responsive Images approach that you can use today that mimics the [proposed picture element](http://www.w3.org/TR/2013/WD-html-picture-element-20130226/) using `span`s, for safety sake.

-* Author: Scott Jehl (c) 2012
+* Author: Scott Jehl (c) 2012 (new proposal implemented by Shawn Jansepar)
 * License: MIT/GPLv2

 **Demo URL:** [http://scottjehl.github.com/picturefill/](http://scottjehl.github.com/picturefill/)

 **Note:** Picturefill works best in browsers that support CSS3 media queries.
 The demo page references (externally) the [matchMedia polyfill](https://github.com/paulirish/matchMedia.js/) which makes matchMedia work in `media-query`-supporting browsers that don't support `matchMedia`. `matchMedia` and the `matchMedia` polyfill are not required for `picturefill` to work, but they are required to support the `media` attributes on `picture` `source` elements.
 In non-media query-supporting browsers, the `matchMedia` polyfill will allow for querying native media types, such as `screen`, `print`, etc.

-## Size and delivery

-Currently, `picturefill.js` compresses to around 498bytes (~0.5kb), after minify and gzip.
-To minify, you might try these online tools: [Uglify](http://marijnhaverbeke.nl/uglifyjs), [Yahoo Compressor](http://refresh-sf.com/yui/), or [Closure Compiler](http://closure-compiler.appspot.com/home).
-Serve with gzip compression.

 ## Markup pattern and explanation